 - Tai Chi.
 The low-impact exercises can give fantastic benefits on as little as 20 minutes a day.
 It helps relieve stress, reduce blood pressure, improve concentration and mental capacity, and increase lower body strength.

 - A growing number of over 50s are gravitating towards ballet classes for the many benefits they offer.
 Try it, and you could improve your posture, strength, and flexibility.

-Exercise is beneficial but be careful about jumping in with both feet into something new, especially if you haven’t played sport for decades.
+Exercise is beneficial but be careful about jumping in with both feet into something new, especially if you haven’t played a sport for decades.
 Start slowly and build your fitness gradually – walking before you run.
-See your GP for a general check up.
-If you have a chronic condition like arthritis, find out if there are any limitations you need to be consider.
+See your GP for a general check-up.
+If you have a chronic condition like arthritis, find out if there are any limitations you need to consider.